Municue

 Approved

-#1A resolution to rescind the honorary street designation of State Highway 183 (NE and NW 28th Street) from Beach Street to Business 287 (North Main Street) that had previously been named in recognition of Cesar Chavez.
+#1A resolution to rescind the honorary street designation of State Highway 183 (NE and NW 28th Street) between Beach Street and North Main Street that had previously been named in recognition of Cesar Chavez.

 Adopted

-#1An ordinance establishing temporary World Cup Districts for the 2026 FIFA World Cup from June 1 to July 27, 2026, suspending certain signage regulations within those districts to promote economic development and tourism while imposing restrictions to protect public health, safety, and community aesthetics.
+#1An ordinance establishing temporary World Cup districts during the 2026 FIFA World Cup (effective June 1–July 27, 2026) that suspends certain signage regulations to promote economic development and tourism while imposing restrictions to protect public health, safety, and community aesthetics.

 Adopted

-#1Public hearing to consider variance from city code Section 4-4 to allow off-premise alcohol sales within 300 feet of a church at Mica Carniceria on Hemphill Street.
-Variance was denied.
+#1Public hearing to consider a variance from city code Section 4-4 allowing off-premise alcohol sales within 300 feet of a church at Mica's Carniceria Tortilleria on Decatur Avenue.

 Denied